top of page

 Another policy some lenders will consider is where a borrower has made accelerated payments on a loan to pay it out early such as a personal loan.
 These extra payments can also be used to argue genuine savings where a lump sum payment is being used.

-Your mortgage broker will check your credit file before submitting your application to the bank to ensure it is clear.
+As your mortgage broker will also check your credit file before submitting your application to the bank to ensure it is clear.
 Check out the article on credit reporting for further information on credit reports see our Buyers Information page HERE

 bottom of page